-Nerve Repair And Reconstruction
+Nerve Repair & Reconstruction on Long Island

 Whether you’re a mother looking to get a makeover to restore your pre-baby body, a breast cancer patient looking for reconstruction, or in need of elective hand surgery such as carpal tunnel syndrome, Dr. Pinsky is there to help you reach your desired results.
 Schedule an appointment today!